 Curious about training?
 Hear the takeaways farmers had from an annual training session in Chillicothe, Missouri.
 Learn more!

 Dive into the dicamba training session in Nappanee, Indiana.
 Hear the takeaways these farmers had.

-Hear from these farmers on how the Roundup Ready Xtend Crop System is working for them and how the training will benefit their operations.
+Hear from these farmers on how Roundup Ready Xtend Technology is working for them and how the training will benefit their operations.

 See our non-dicamba herbicide recommendations when planting Roundup Ready 2 Xtend® soybeans.

 See our non-dicamba herbicide recommendations when planting XtendFlex® soybeans.

 Watch how XtendiMax® herbicide with VaporGrip® Technology, a restricted use pesticide, stacks up against Enlist One® herbicide with Colex-D® technology in a 14-day test field trial

 For crop production to be profitable, effective weed control is a must.
 Learn to identify and control common weeds with this article.